.env file.

 What You Can Configure

 Cognee uses a flexible architecture that lets you choose the best tools for your needs.
-We recommend starting with the defaults to get familiar with Cognee, then customizing each component as needed:- LLM Providers — Choose from OpenAI, Azure OpenAI, Google Gemini, Anthropic, Ollama, or custom providers for text generation and reasoning tasks
+We recommend starting with the defaults to get familiar with Cognee, then customizing each component as needed:- LLM Providers — Choose from OpenAI, Azure OpenAI, Google Gemini, Anthropic, Ollama, or custom providers (like vLLM) for text generation and reasoning tasks

 - Structured Output Backends — Configure LiteLLM + Instructor or BAML for reliable data extraction from LLM responses